virtualscienceforum/virtualscienceforum/moderatorguide.md

 ### Question guidelines

-Unless otherwise agreed by the organizers, the following guidelines apply:

 Our suggested guidelines for when questions are allowed:
-* Short talks: after the talk ends
+* short talks: after the talk ends
-* Long talks: questions may be asked at any time
+* long talks: questions may be asked at any time

 Mediating questions:

-* Monitor the participants list to observe attendees signaling for questions (“Raise hand” Zoom emote).
+* monitor the participants list to observe attendees signaling for questions (“Raise hand” Zoom emote)
-* Let speaker and audience know that there is a question, and signal the asker by stating their name and unmuting their microphone.
+* let speaker and audience know that there is a question, and signal the asker by stating their name and unmuting their microphone
-* Leave the attendee unmuted while interacting with the speaker.
+* leave the attendee unmuted while interacting with the speaker
-* Mute the attendee when finished, and “lower their hand”.
+* mute the attendee when finished, and “lower their hand”
-* In the event of a prolonged discussion get the talk back on track and suggest a private discussion after the seminar.
+* in the event of a prolonged discussion get the talk back on track and suggest a private discussion after the seminar

 ### Technical issues

-* Speaker-side issues: where possible, try to have a second line of communication with the speakers in case an issue comes up on their end.
+* speaker-side issues: where possible, try to have a second line of communication with the speakers in case an issue comes up on their end
-* Audience-side issues: attendees are instructed to send chat messages directly to the moderator if technical issues arise on their end, and the moderator must make a judgement call as to whether some kind of action should be taken.
+* audience-side issues: attendees are instructed to send chat messages directly to the moderator if technical issues arise on their end, and the moderator must make a judgement call as to whether some kind of action should be taken

 Moderators should report on any such issues (and fixes) to the organizers or the VSF team, and also encourage such feedback from all participants.